ans-group/docs.ukfast.co.uk/source/network/firewalls/dedifw_defaultports.md

-# Default Firewall Config - Dedicated Firewall
+# Default Firewall Configuration - Dedicated Firewall

 To edit or change the your firewall rules, please login to the following area <https://my.ukfast.co.uk/server/dedicated-firewall.php>

-The default open ports, are dependent on the type server operating system you have:
+The default open ports are dependent on the type server operating system you have:

 ## Linux